gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

 - Need to be able to apply a naming scheme for tasks, and some way to inject an output location for each transformation.
+- Plugin needs to be able to contribute to the `PlatformToolChain` for the target platform.

 ### Story: Core plugins declare language implementations